noga-ba/Noga-Mano_Lab_notebook/_posts/2026-06-29-Maya_assignment.md

 The R packages utilized for data analysis included:

-**dplyr**: Employed for data manipulation and transformation, enabling efficient filtering, subsetting, variable mutation, and calculation of summary statistics (e.g., mean and standard error) across distinct species and habitats.
+**dplyr**: Employed for data manipulation and transformation, enabling efficient filtering, subsetting, variable mutation, and calculation of summary statistics (e.g., mean and standard error) across distinct species and habitats (developed by Wickham et al., 2023).

 **tidyr**: Utilized for data tidying and reshaping, ensuring the dataset was properly structured (e.g., converting between wide and long formats) for downstream analysis and modeling.